golang-new/empty/Readme.md

 To use it you need to install the [gonew](https://go.dev/blog/gonew) tool.

-This repository content all the empty go project version.
+This repository content all the empty go project version starting from 1.11.

 ### Usage